Food Porn

 “Roast beef and ice cream?
 That’s disgusting.”

 “There’s no ice cream.
 The hot beef sundae is today’s special at the Carnival Diner.
 A hot beef sundae is a soup bowl of creamy mashed potatoes covered in chocolate sauce, which is really beef gravy.
 The mashed potatoes and gravy are piled with tender roast beef chunks and cheese ‘sprinkles.’
-A cherry tomato tops off the hot beef sundae.”legal beef sundae
+A cherry tomato tops off the hot beef sundae.”

 Josie’s mouth watered at the thought of roast beef and gravy, though she’d probably skip the cherry tomato.